-As a result of our 2020 review, the Committee approved increases to target total direct compensation for our NEOs who are presidents of our operating segments.
-The Committee determined that these increases were consistent with our compensation philosophy, because they were competitive within the marketplace and they appropriately reflected the additional responsibilities our segment presidents assumed when they were promoted to executive officers of the Company in 2020.
+As a result of our 2021 review, the Committee approved increases to target total direct compensation for all of our NEOs.
+The Committee determined that these increases were consistent with our pay for performance compensation philosophy and aligned the target total direct compensation of our NEOs to market data.

-During 2020, the Committee also reviewed market data relating to perquisites provided to our NEOs using the same peer group and general industry survey data provided by Willis Towers Watson discussed above.
+During 2021, the Committee also reviewed market data relating to perquisites provided to our NEOs using the same peer group and general industry survey data provided by Willis Towers Watson discussed above.
 Consistent with prior years, we continued to limit the perquisites that we provide our NEOs.